rougin/credo/UPGRADING.md

 The following are the breaking changes introduced in `v0.5`.
-As previously mentioned, this was done to improve its maintainability and to conform more on the methods from both the `Codeigniter` and `Doctrine ORM` projects.
+As previously mentioned, this was done to improve its maintainability and to conform more on the methods from both the `Codeigniter 3` and `Doctrine ORM` projects.

 ## Change the `CodeigniterModel` class to `Model` class